 Until now, the majority of our blog posts have been actionable marketing information about Amazon.

-How to start an Amazon business, how to set up a PPC campaign, the full on-page optimisation guide and our Amazon SEO guide that went live last month.
+How to start an Amazon business, how to set up an Amazon PPC campaign, the full on-page optimisation guide and our Amazon SEO guide that went live last month.

 However, we have never gone into extreme depth on the Amazon A9 Algorithm itself, what it looks for, and how to optimise perfectly for it.